xwmx/nb/README.md

 # `❯ nb`

-`nb` is a command line note-taking, bookmarking, archiving, research and knowledge management tool with encryption, advanced search, [Git](https://git-scm.com/)-backed versioning and syncing, [Pandoc](http://pandoc.org/)-backed conversion, global and local notebooks, tagging, customizable color themes, plain-text data storage, and more, all in a single portable script.
+`nb` is a command line research and knowledge management application optimized for note-taking, bookmarking, collecting, and archiving with encryption, advanced search, [Git](https://git-scm.com/)-backed versioning and syncing, [Pandoc](http://pandoc.org/)-backed conversion, global and local notebooks, tagging, customizable color themes, plain-text data storage, and more, all in a single portable, user-friendly script.

 `nb` creates notes in text-based formats like [Markdown](https://en.wikipedia.org/wiki/Markdown),